 Partnerships Over Pipelines: Building a Comprehensive Values-Based HEI+CBO Collaborative Model for College Success and Completion

 Many colleges and universities often see diversity and inclusion admission practices through pipeline glasses, thus facing blind spots when seeking out prospective high-achieving, first-generation, low-income students of color to recruit and enroll.
 Many community-based, college-readiness organizations (CBOs) involved with these same students encounter difficulties identifying higher education institutions that will authentically embrace and provide a wider passage in supporting the numerous and comprehensive needs of these students.
 The combined approach of St. Olaf College (MN) and Boys Hope Girls Hope International encompasses student-level goals and organizational-level objectives designed to share data, level the playing field, nurture a sense of belonging, and navigate campus bureaucracy and customs with the capstone goal of college completion.

 LaShone M. Gibson, Boys Hope Girls Hope International

 Angel Pringle, Boys Hope Girls Hope Illinois

-Explorer the growing middle class of people of color in the United States, using data to help understand who is middle-class in the United States, preferred language when discussing race and socioeconomic class, and best practices for recruiting middle class students of color.
-Two group scenarios will be presented on effective strategies for recruiting students of color.
+Explore the changing socioeconomic status of people of color in the US.
+Learn effective strategies for recruiting students of color using data to help understand who makes up America’s middle class; explore the preferred language when discussing race and socioeconomic class; and discuss best practices for recruiting middle class students of color.

 Curtis Ferguson II, DePauw University (IN)